 The hearing was outstanding in that it not only presented the scientific basis of dyslexia but also left no doubt about the deep impact of dyslexia on children who are dyslexic and their families.
-Bipartisan Dyslexia Caucus founder Rep. Bill Cassidy (R-LA) spoke movingly about his and his wife, Dr. Laura Cassidy’s experience trying to find help, including a supportive (both educationally and personally) environment for his daughter, Kate, then age 7 years, who is dyslexic; “we were amazed how much is known, and yet not incorporated into public policy.”
+Bipartisan Dyslexia Caucus founder Rep. Bill Cassidy (R-LA) spoke movingly about the experience he and his wife, Dr. Laura Cassidy, had in trying to find help, including a supportive (both educationally and personally) environment for their dyslexic daughter, Kate, then age 7 years; “We were amazed how much is known, and yet not incorporated into public policy.”
 This experience led him and his wife to form a new charter school, the Louisiana Key Academy (LKA) to specifically serve students who are dyslexic.

 "If we already have mandatory racial sensitivity training for our police, why not have mandatory dyslexia recognition training for our teachers?"